Trigus42/alpine-qbittorrentvpn/docs/troubleshooting/common-issues.md

 `Error: Could not process rule: Invalid argument` [(Issue)](https://github.com/Trigus42/alpine-qbittorrentvpn/issues/50)
 `netlink: Error: cache initialization failed: Invalid argument` [(Issue)](https://github.com/Trigus42/alpine-qbittorrentvpn/issues/52)

-## Progress lost on restart

-This doesn't seem to be an unknown issue with QBt.
-If you have a temp download directory set in QBt, please try disabling that.

 ## Wrong date due to outdated seccomp
 ```sh
 / # date